j4mie/hotmetal/README.md

     return ("div", {"class": "header"}, [("h1", {}, [title])])
 ```

-You could, for example, write a test something like this:
+For example, you could write a test something like this:

 ```python
 from hotmetal.utils.find import find